Minolta 9xi: Criticism

 The 9xi was and is criticized for many design choices.
-One was that it used the "creative cards" system, cards adding cost and being impractical for the camera's intended market.
-These cards worked in the same way as the 8000i's had and gave the photographer more "creative techniques" when inserted into the camera.
-However, some functions (the "custom functions" card being the main offender) were clearly already present in the camera, and only accessible by buying the card—this was seen as an attempt to "milk" the market.
-Another problem was the cameras' lack of built-in flash.
-This was an attempt by Minolta to appeal to more professionally inclined photographers, but it also negated the camera's built-in support for the wireless flash system (a main selling point) as an additional accessory was needed—unlike on the "less professional" 7xi.
+One was that it used the "creative cards" system, with cards adding cost and being "impractical for the camera's intended market".
+Some functions (the "custom functions" card being the main offender) were already present in the 8000i's camera but only accessible by buying the card—this was seen as an attempt to "milk" the market.
+The camera lacks a built-in flash, which was seen as an attempt by Minolta to appeal to more professionally inclined photographers.